 Determine what makes you stand out

 It’s essential to take the time to understand your competition and the market.
-In doing so, private bankers can identify what people want within the market, but they can also discover both their own strengths as well as those of their competitors.
+In doing so, a private banker can identify what people want within the market, but they can also discover both their own strengths as well as those of their competitors.
 By placing yourself in your competitor’s shoes and trying to understand how other banks tick, you will soon realise how you should position yourself and set yourself apart from them.
 More so, remember to be honest about your competitor’s strengths.
 Not only does it make you more genuine and professional, but it can also benefit clients who need to be multi-banked regardless.

 Build a small number of critical intermediary relationships

 Frequently, bankers try to connect with every potential intermediary in the market and spend years waiting for them to introduce a client.
 Instead, focus on fewer, but stronger relationships that are built on respect; these are more likely to lead to referrals.
-We’ve found that building five to seven core relationships across private equity, corporate finance, tax advisers, etc. much more effective through our own experience.
+We’ve found that building five to seven core relationships across private equity, corporate finance, tax advisers, etc. is much more effective through our own experience.
 Build those relationships, cultivate them, understand what motivates them and think about how you can help and drive value for them again and again.

 You have to be prepared to fight for your clients

 Clients can tell which advisors are on their side.
-They need a banker who they can trust to fight for them.
+They need a private banker who they can trust to fight for them.
 Many great bankers fight hard to make sure the client is as hidden as possible from the bank’s inner workings and will advocate for the client.
 Yet, only a few would genuinely be prepared to call up their CEO when they believe internal conflict is getting in the way of doing the right thing for a client.
-Be that banker!
+Be that private banker!